15 Interesting Facts about India That Every Traveller Should Know

 If you are traveling to India for the first time, you’ll for sure feel a little bit overwhelmed, confused and excited at the same time.
 Adjusting to the culture shock, frenetic energy and diversity will take some time.
 But worry not, once you get used to the Indian ways, you’ll develop a special bond with this place that will urge you to come back again and again.

-If you are traveling to India, here are a few facts about India to keep in mind before and while you are on your trip:
+If you are travelling to India, here are a few facts about India to keep in mind before and while you are on your trip:

 EXPLORE A PLACE AND TAKE YOUR TIME

-When you come to India, don’t hop from one place to another too soon because then you wouldn’t really get a feel of the real India and experience the place deeply.
+When you are traveling to India for the first time, don’t hop from one place to another too soon because then you won’t really get a feel of the real India and experience the place deeply.

-Take your time with a place, stay there for a few days, visit different sites in that place, get to know the local people and traditions of the place, and relish the experience.
+Take your time with a place.
+Stay there for a few days.
+Also, visit different sites in that place, get to know the local people and traditions of the place, and relish the experience.

 EXPLORE MORE THAN JUST THE CITIES

-The real beauty of India lies not only in the cities of India but way beyond the cities in the natural world.
+The real beauty of India lies not only in the cities of India but also in the cities in the natural world.

-The forests, the majestic mountains, the motherly rivers, the gorgeous oceans, and pristine beaches, and the divine landscapes are sure to give you an experience of a lifetime.
+The forests, the majestic mountains, the motherly rivers, the gorgeous oceans, the pristine beaches, and the divine landscapes will surely give you the experience of a lifetime.

 DRESS ACCORDINGLY